renato-favarin/health_insurance_cross_sell_prediction/README.md

 **Step 01.
 Data description**

-The first step was to collect the data which were at a postgreSQL database in the AWS Cloud and understand the data; There are 304887 customers records, containing different attributes such as: "gender", "age", "driving license", "vehicle age", "policy sales channel", among others; these data show the customer's interest in taking out car insurance, based on past experiences.
+The first step was to collect the data which were at a postgreSQL database in the AWS Cloud and understand the data.
+There are 304887 customers records, containing different attributes such as: "gender", "age", "driving license", "vehicle age", "policy sales channel", among others; these data show the customer's final interest in taking out car insurance, based on past experiences.

-Important to mention that 20% of data were extracted (randomly, but stratified by response) for further testing of the model.
+Important to mention that 20% of data were extracted (randomly, but stratified by response) for further testing of the final model.

 **Step 02.
 Feature engineering**

-The responses of the "vehicle age" feature were changed to the snake_case pattern (for later one hot encoding) and the responses of the "vehicle damage" feature were changed: the originals "Yes" and "No" by 1 and 0, respectively.
+The responses of the "vehicle age" feature were changed to the snake_case pattern (for later one hot encoding) and the responses of the "vehicle damage" feature were also changed: the originals "Yes" and "No" by 1 and 0, respectively.

 **Step 03.
 Data filtering:**